j3seer/Securinets-CTF-Finals-2022-Writeup/README.md

 The base tag is used to specify a base URL for relative links.
 This URL will be the base URL for every link on the page

+So in layman terms if there's <base href="https/../"> in the source code it will try to fetch the needed assets or tools throught that URL

+For example if they're using bootstrap its possible that they added a base tag to get the bootstrap.css or bootstrap.js asset from another url mentionned in the base tag

-So to abuse this we can try and redirect to a url just to test if the base tags are working
+So to abuse this we can try test it with a random url to see if the base tags are working

 We can use this payload